kitttn/temptest/Flashing-images.md

 #####Software Steps

 1. The Flashrom utility expects the binary image file to be the same size as the flash device.
 The truncate utility pads the binary image file to match the device size.
+If the nuttx.bin file size is smaller than 2097152 bytes, run the truncate utility to pad the image to 2M, otherwise skip this step.
 To run the truncate utility: `truncate -s 2M <path-to-binary-image-file>`
 2. Run the flashrom utility: `flashrom  --programmer dediprog -w <path-to-binary-image-file>`
 If all goes well, you should see something like the following: